ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 I noticed from your browser's in-cache memory that her tab is still open, and there have been 60 network calls in the past 30 seconds.
 I know it's hard, but it's time to let go.

 You son of a bitch
 You're still talking with her, aren't you?
 Don't tell me you're thinking about taking her back.
-Remember how unhappy she made you?
-Do I even need to list all the problems?
+Remember how unhappy you were?
+Do I even need to list all her red flags?

 1. Doesn't have boundaries
-2. Never texts you first
+2. Never texts first
-3. Doesn't have a good relationship with her father
+3. Has no relationship with her father

 There's no future there.
 It's time to move on.